turnerrainer/articles/Medium/Buerokratt-open-development.md

 ## Next - separating business decisions from technical ones

-In our next article, we cover the practice of separating business decisions from technical ones.
+In our next article, we cover the practice of completely separating business decisions from technical ones.
 Many say it's the only way to go, others see it as a bad trip.
 We have adopted it and have a clear understanding of what we think of it.